 The Data Governance Framework adopted in this document is a set of guidelines to be followed during the data lifecycle from data creation to disposal.
 The framework covers the following key areas and guidance on each.

 - Data Governance Principles

-- Data Governance Working group
+- Data Governance Working groups

 - Data Quality

 - Data Lifecycle

 - Data Usage

-- Data Governance Steering Committee

 - Data Protection

 Risk Management Process